c11z/resume/Cory-Dominguez.md

 - Operations with AWS, Spinnaker and Consul.
 ## Software Engineer, [Yahoo](https://commercecentral.luminate.com/) — 2013-08 to 2014-11

-Yahoo acquired Lexity and rebranded Commerce Central.
+Yahoo acquired Lexity and re-branded Commerce Central.
 I focused on scaling the extraction service.
-We also implemented a colocation of our infrastructure using Percona cluster to maintain consistency between MySQL masters.
+We also implemented a collocation of our infrastructure using Percona cluster to maintain consistency between MySQL masters.

 ## Software Engineer, Lexity — 2013-01 to 2013-08